CBD oil is taking the medical industry, and the entire United States, by storm.

-That's a good chunk of what are body does, so you can see why it's so important.
+That's a good chunk of what our body does, so you can see why it's so important.

-It's believed that CBD oil interacts with the receptors in your brain and immune system, relieving pain in the process.
+It's believed that CBD interacts with the receptors in your brain and the immune system, relieving pain in the process.

 Research has shown that CBD bonds to the body's cannabinoid receptors, the CB1 and CB2, to improve their functionality.

-Your CB1 receptors concentrate on the brain and central nervous system, while CB2 serves as core components in many of your body's vital systems, like the muscular, immune, and cardiovascular.
+Your CB1 receptors concentrate on the brain, while CB2 serves as core components in many of your body's vital systems, like the muscular, immune, and cardiovascular system.